LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A Java library providing end-to-end JWT creation and verification.
 **Context:** Used for JWT generation and validation in the Authentication Service to implement secure, stateless authentication.

+### JMeter
+**Definition:** An Apache project that can be used as a load testing tool for analyzing and measuring the performance of web applications.
+**Context:** Used with Gatling and Locust for stress testing and performance evaluation of our services under various load conditions.

 ### JPA (Java Persistence API)
 **Definition:** A Java application programming interface specification that describes the management of relational data in applications using Java Platform.
 **Context:** Used with Hibernate for entity management and object-relational mapping.

+### JUnit
+**Definition:** A unit testing framework for Java programming language that plays a crucial role in test-driven development.
+**Context:** Used for unit and integration testing of Java code in our backend services.

 ### JWT (JSON Web Token)
 **Definition:** A compact, URL-safe means of representing claims to be transferred between two parties.
 **Context:** Used for secure authentication in the system, enabling stateless authentication across services.

+## K

+### Kubernetes
+**Definition:** An open-source container orchestration system for automating software deployment, scaling, and management.
+**Context:** While not directly used (we use ECS), our architecture is designed with container orchestration principles in mind for potential future migration.

+## L

+### LaunchDarkly
+**Definition:** A feature management platform that enables teams to safely deliver and control software through feature flags.
+**Context:** Used for implementing feature flags and A/B testing across our application suite.

+### Load Testing
+**Definition:** The practice of simulating real-world load on software, applications, or websites to test their performance under expected conditions.
+**Context:** Conducted monthly and before major releases using JMeter, Gatling, and Locust to validate system performance and capacity.

+### Locust
+**Definition:** An open-source load testing tool that allows defining user behavior with Python code and swarming a system with millions of simultaneous users.
+**Context:** Used alongside JMeter and Gatling for distributed load testing of our services.

 ## M